Information and Procedures for Requesting an 201 Level Language Course Substitution

 - If approved, the student will be instructed to meet with their Academic Advisor to plan for registration of the appropriate substitute course.
 The student must select from an approved substitute course that carries a Culture GEP designation in order to meet UMBC graduation requirements.

-- Prior to submitting a request to SDS, students should make sure they have read and understood the basic information regarding the UMBC L201 Language GEP Requirement.
+- Note: The L201 FAQ section of the Modern Languages, Linguistics & Intercultural Communication (MLLI) website has helpful information targeted to prospective students, current students, and international students.
+SDS, students should make sure they have read and understood the basic information regarding the UMBC L201 Language GEP Requirement.
 Information may be found in the UMBC catalog.
-The L201 FAQ section of the Modern Languages, Linguistics & Intercultural Communication (MLLI) website has helpful information targeted to prospective students, current students, and international students.